-"Related Charges" includes charges such as cancellation penalties, non-refundable amounts, rebooking and rerouting charges, stopover charges, weekend surcharges etc., and excess baggage charges.
+"Related charges" such as cancellation penalties, non-refundable amounts, rebooking and rerouting charges, stopover charges, weekend surcharges etc., and excess baggage charges.

-"Rerouting" means change of routing or other changes which require ticket reissuance.
+"Rerouting" change of routing or other changes which require ticket reissuance.

 "Resident" means a person normally living in a country; provided that a more restricted definition may form part of an agreement reached locally.